 While it is true that rates do not move much, expectations on the direction and slope of rate changes seem to change on a week-to-week basis.
 One of the most popular markets for watching changing interest rate expectations are 2-Year Government Debt like the US 2-Yr Treasury.

 As a forex trader, it's good to look at the full picture.
 How is the country doing economically?
 Why are they raising or lowering interest rates?
 Not to mention, you need to know about the country that you're pairing the high-interest currency against.
-This is all a game of relation.
+It is all a game of relation.
 Sometimes it's one of the currencies in the pair that is causing movement, and sometimes it's both, so it's always good to take the whole picture into account.

 There are always multiple factors that move a currency, but interest is one of the number one factors, only followed by risk.
 If you can understand those two factors when making trades, you'll be fine as long as you don't overdo it.